SovereignShop/plexus/README.md

 {:deps {org.clojars.cartesiantheatrics/manifold3d$linux-TBB-x86_64 {:mvn/version "1.0.55"}}}
 ```

+Linux bindings with TBB and Cuda support are also available at classifier `linux-TBB-cuda-x86_64`.
+The library will fall back to CPU implementations if cuda is not found on the system.
+The cuda jar is much larger at about 15mb vs. 2mb for the plain TBB jar.

 There are also bindings for Mac (currently only TBB) using the classifier `mac-TBB-x86_64`.

 There are no windows jars available in a maven repository currently.
 See the github build artifacts for an experimental windows jar.
 The windows build unfortunately requires the dreaded `CMAKE_WINDOWS_EXPORT_ALL_SYMBOLS=TRUE`